LaoWater/LaoWater/README.md

 **Most of my open-source projects are aimed towards making One life easier, healthier, more connected.**

-** ⚡ My 2 cents regarding True AI(AGI): Why are we even comparing & "Fearing" current AI to true AI (The Mind)? ** Is it not clear that the LLMs are purely a gateway into "The Knowledge of a Thousand Brothers"?
-Its just complicated patterns putting together what knowledge thousands of people put in through words.
-(Data) Perfectly simulating the patterns of a Mind through biases, sentiment, etc (Specific "Mind" in a point of time) But the Mind is alive and connected to a millions years body.
-Your Mind's biases and sentiments completely change upon the alchemy of the present moment body.
-Their connection is beyond words **

 <!---
 LaoWater/LaoWater is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.